 data on the waterway situation, such as meteorological, hydrographical and hydrological conditions and the operational status of aids to navigation;

-data on the traffic situation, such as vessel positions, movements, identities and intentions with respect to manoeuvres, destination and routeing;
+data on the traffic situation, such as vessel positions, movements, identities and intentions with respect to manoeuvres, destination and routing;

 data of vessels in accordance with the reporting requirements and if necessary any additional data, required for the effective operation of the VTS.

-Vessel’s reports by communication between vessels and the VTS centre should also be used as a major source of necessary data.
+Vessel’s reports by communication between vessels and the VTS Centre should also be used as a major source of necessary data.

 To respond to traffic situations developing in the VTS area and to decide upon appropriate actions, the acquired data should be processed and evaluated.
 Conclusions from the evaluation need to be communicated to participating vessels.
 A distinction should be made between the provision of navigational information, being a relay of information extracted from the VTS sensors and the traffic image, and the provision of navigational advice, where a professional opinion is included.